Skip to main content

 GAMP 5 + FDA CSA — How They Work Together

-Cat 4Full IQ/OQ/PQ on your configurationUse vendor evidence for base platform; test your config
+Category 4Full IQ/OQ/PQ on your configurationUse vendor evidence for base platform; focus testing entirely on your configuration

-Cat 5Full SDLC lifecycle validationNo vendor evidence to leverage — full rigour required
+Category 5Full SDLC lifecycle validationNo vendor evidence to leverage — full testing rigor and unscripted documentation required

 Frequently Asked Questions